 - Elevation Min / Max: Point clouds might have noise with very large or very small height values.
 Adjust the Min (Max) value to exclude points below (above).
 If you want to clamp the points to the limits instead of deleting them, you can choose the Clamp Points to Min / Max option. - Digital Surface / Terrain Model: Choose the Digital Surface Model tab to create a DSM. - Resolution: planlauf/TERRAIN suggests a resolution based on the number of points per m2.
-If you select a finer resolution than possible, the model might contain gaps or holes or simply appear coarse. - Max Spike Height: A smaller value reduces spikes in the model but also affects the sharpness of steep slopes.
-The default value for a DSM is resolution25.

-- Fill Gaps: Check this option to fill gaps in the model using the Inverse Distance Weighting algorithm.
+If you select a finer resolution, the model might contain gaps or holes or simply appear coarse. - Max Spike Height: A smaller value reduces spikes in the model but also affects the sharpness of steep slopes.
+The default value for a DSM is resolution25. - Fill Gaps: Check this option to fill gaps in the model using the Inverse Distance Weighting algorithm.
 The Search Radius defines the points around a gap that are taken into account.
-A large value might slow down the DSM generation. - Smoothing Radius: Check this option to smooth each point in the model with the specified radius.
-Without smoothing details might be more visible but also the LiDAR scan lines will eventually be more apparent. - Visible Points: If the number of points is too big for the graphics card to handle smoothly, you can adjust this slider to reduce the number of visible points.
+A large value might slow down the DSM generation.

+- Smoothing Radius: Check this option to smooth each point in the model with the specified radius.
+Without smoothing details might be more visible but also the LiDAR scan lines will eventually be more apparent. - Noise (Banding Artifacts): If banding artifacts are visible in the DSM, you can use this option. - Visible Points: If the number of points is too big for the graphics card to handle smoothly, you can adjust this slider to reduce the number of visible points.